 If applicable, the NIST Cybersecurity Framework (CSF) is a technique for self-certification, namely “Certificate of Analysis and a Material Safety Data Sheet,” with every SRM.
 Your product will be tested against NIST SRM (standard reference materials) to qualify for NIST certification.

 ISO 27001, on the other hand, is a method for developing and maintaining an ISMS that has gained international recognition.
 Audits and certification bodies are required to meet the requirements of ISO 27001, while the NIST CSF is optional.
+A certification body is an authorized third-party organization responsible for auditing and issuing ISO 27001 certificates to organizations that demonstrate compliance with the standard.
+Certification bodies themselves are accredited and regularly audited by an accreditation body to ensure they meet international standards.

 Various control catalogs and five functions allow NIST frameworks to tailor cybersecurity controls to the organization’s needs.
 Alternatively, ISO 27001 emphasizes risk-based management and provides best practices to keep information secure.
 The ISO 27001 standard comprises 14 control categories, 114 controls, and ten management clauses in Annex A.